angelacorte/presentation-2024-acsos-fieldVMC/content/_index.md

 {{</ col >}}

 {{% col %}}
-### Germination
+## Self-Construction
-Starting from a single node with spawning and destroying policies.
+Starts from a single node with spawning and destroying policies.

 The first node self-elects as root and spawns new nodes.
 When a new one is in a better position, it gets elected as root.

 In this way the system goes towards better resources.

-Then the system expands towards the success source as much as possible.
+Then the system expands towards the success source as much as possible, and stabilizes.

 {{%/ col %}}